Flotchet/odoo-dev-tools/doc/payroll/guidelines.md

 - elif the name is sufficiently explicit it's the preferred way to set `[name]` (alphanumeric(name).replace(" ", "_"))
 - else maybe you should rethink the code and/or the name

+n.b. the code should be consider as an user friendly id for the rule so it should preferrably not contain space and be understandable by some kind of logic

 ### Work Entry Types
 **All work entries should be defined in the `hr_work_entry` module to allow them to be used without payroll installed.**